kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 > >format by doing `Edit cells` > `Common transforms` > `To number`.
 Doing `Facet` > `Numeric facet` creates a box in the left panel that
 > >shows a histogram of the number of entries per year.
 Notice that the data is shown as a number, not a date.
 > >DO NOT DO THIS BUT: If you instead transform the column to a date, the program will assume all entries are on January 1st of the year.
 > > 3.
 After creating a facet, click `Sort by count` in the facet box.
-The year with the most observations is 1997.
-The least is 1977.
+The years with the most observations are 1881 and 1887.
+The least is 1883.
 > >
 > {: .solution}
 {: .challenge}